jcolag/entropy-arbitrage/2025-08-04-kadooment.md

 * Ignore for ToC
 {:toc}

-Today, Barbados celebrates Kadooment, which marks the end of the [Crop Over](https://en.wikipedia.org/wiki/Crop_Over) harvest festival.
+Today, Barbados celebrates Kadooment, which marks the end of the {% wiki Crop_Over|Crop Over|en %} harvest festival.
 And honestly, long-time readers probably know that August has so few holidays of interest that I probably would have gone with this on the name alone, but it also has the virtue of reminding us that we have started heading towards winter.

 ![A Kadooment parade](/blog/assets/2821350680_dbdbb4a17e_c.png "It sounds festive, but drop the final syllable, and you get a wacky cartoon super-villain")